xraypy/xraylarch/doc/installation.rst

 As with the other packages listed above, these are either available from the GSECARS anaconda channel or from PyPI.

-To be clear, Larch will work fine without these modules installed, but the corresponding functionality will not be available.
+To be clear, most of Larch will work fine without these modules installed, but the corresponding functionality will not be available.

+At this writing (March, 2018), we do not have supported packages for Windows for fabio, pyFAI, or tomopy.
+You may be able to install fabio and pyFAI separately, and we are working on these packages.

 Installation from Source